 That third century contributed to a second-team season’s haul of 736 runs from 18 matches across all forms, including five fifties.
 He also claimed 33 wickets.

 In 2018, he scored nine fifties across all formats without converting into a century.
 That was something he was hoping to work on whilst warming up for 2019 in Sydney Grade Cricket with the Mosman club.

 He had debuted for the seconds in late 2013, aged 16.

 Earlier in the summer he represented the ECB’s Elite Player Development Under 17s North side alongside county colleagues Karl Carver and Matthew Waite, a team which also included Lancashire’s Haseeb Hameed, who has gone on to open the batting in Test Match cricket.

 Thompson claimed a best of 5-60 with the ball against Derbyshire seconds in a Championship draw at Belper midway through 2016.

 Prior to playing for the Yorkshire Academy, he played league cricket for Bradford side Pudsey St Lawrence.
-He returned there for 2018.
+He returned there ahead of the 2018 summer.